 We recognize that different matching techniques may yield different outcomes.
 For instance, while Propensity Score Matching (PSM) reduces the dimensionality of the covariates by condensing them into a single propensity score, it allows for a more straightforward comparison between treated and untreated groups.
 However, PSM is sensitive to the correct specification of the propensity model, and any model misspecification may lead to biased estimates (Rosenbaum & Rubin, 1983).
 Nearest Neighbors Matching (NNM) pairs each treated unit with the most similar untreated unit based on covariates, offering a more direct comparison.
-However, it may lead to poor matches if there is insufficient overlap in covariate distributions between treated and control groups, which can introduce bias in the estimated treatment effects (Abadie and Imbens, 2008).
+However, it requires a sufficient overlap in covariate distributions between treated and control groups.
 Kernel Matching applies a weighted average of control group observations, where the weights are inversely proportional to the distance between treated and control units in terms of covariates.
 This technique improves the efficiency of the estimation by using more information from the control group, but it can also be sensitive to the choice of bandwidth and kernel function, potentially affecting the robustness of the results (Heckman et al., 1998).

 Each method offers distinct advantages and limitations.
-We therefore estimate the baseline model using different matching techniques to ensure that our baseline results on the incentive effects are well-identified.
-The matching variables in our analysis are key ex ante borrower characteristics such as age, disposable income, state, and marital status.
+We therefore estimate the baseline model using different matching techniques to ensure that our results on the incentive effects are well-identified.
+The matching variables are key ex ante borrower characteristics such as age, disposable income, state, and marital status.
 Table 3 reports the results.

 All matching techniques employed in Table 3 confirm our baseline analysis.
 We find again a highly significant negative effect on credit default for individuals who borrow under the incentive contract.
 The estimated coefficients of the variable Loan Type range between - 0.190 and -0.242.
-Consumers who obtained an incentive credit contract default significantly less than the matched consumers who obtained standard credit contract.
+Incentive borrowers default significantly less than the matched consumers who obtained standard credit contract.
 Moreover, the variable Credit Score is highly significant in all models, confirming that it captures consumer default risk well.